NAUbackup/VmBackup/README.md

    the `xe pool-dump-database` command.
  - Optionally, compression of the vm-export file can be performed in the background after each VM backup is completed by an independent user supplied cron job.
- - Optionally, status email can be sent by configuring optional VmBackup.py & mailer_opt.py parameters.
+ - Optionally, status email can be sent by configuring optional VmBackup.py variables.

 ## Command Line Usage